-As of December 31, 2023, the Company had total future contractual and other obligations of approximately \$334 million, with approximately \$138 million of the future contractual and other obligations due during 2024.
-The future contractual obligations consist of outstanding debt and related interest, sales commissions, operating and finance lease payments, outsourced services relating to information technology, maintenance and other services, incentive compensation, deferred compensation, multi-employer pension plans obligations and other miscellaneous obligations.
+As of December 31, 2023 December 31, 2024, the Company had total future contractual and other obligations of approximately \$334 million \$348 million, with approximately \$138 million \$155 million of the future contractual and other obligations due during 2024 2025.
+The future contractual obligations consist of outstanding debt and related interest, outsourced services related to information technology, maintenance and other services, sales commissions, operating and finance lease payments, outsourced services relating to information technology, maintenance and other services, incentive compensation, deferred compensation, multi-employer pension plans obligations and other miscellaneous obligations.
 Refer to Note 1, Overview, Basis of Presentation and Significant Accounting Policies; Note 5, Leases; Note 6, Restructuring, Impairment and Other Charges, net; Note 7, Retirement Plans; Note 8, Commitments and Contingencies and Note 10, Debt to the audited Consolidated Financial Statements for additional information.